0xjac/master-thesis/chapters/02-ethereum.md

 There are two types of accounts on the Ethereum network, externally owned accounts---commonly referred to as regular accounts---and contract accounts.
 A regular account is an account controlled by a human who holds the private key needed to sign transactions.
 In contrast, a contract account is an account where no individual knows the private key.
 The account can only send its ether and call functions of other accounts through its associated code.
 While an account is defined as "having a 20-byte address and state transitions being direct transfers of value and information between accounts" \citep{buterin2013whitepaper}, the words "account" and "address" are often used interchangeably.
 Nonetheless, to be exact, an account is defined in the white paper \citep{buterin2013whitepaper} as a set of four fields:

 \begin{description}
-\item[Nonce]A counter used to make sure each transaction can only be processed once
+\item[Nonce]: A counter used to make sure each transaction can only be processed once
-\item[Balance]The account's current ether balance
+\item[Balance]: The account's current ether balance
 \item[Code]The account's contract code, if present (for contracts)
-\item[Storage]The account's permanent storage (empty by default)
+\item[Storage]: The account's permanent storage (empty by default)
 \end{description}

 ## Transactions And Messages